Hide scrollbars with css

 Advanced Techniques for Better Control

-Sometimes you want to hide scrollbars but still allow scrolling.
-For this, you can use the ::-webkit-scrollbar CSS rule.
-This method works well in Chrome, Safari, and other browsers that support webkit.
+Sometimes, you want to hide scrollbars but still allow scrolling.
+For this, you can use the::-webkit-scrollbar CSS rule.
+This method works well in Chrome, Safari, and other browsers that support WebKit.

 .hide-scrollbar { -ms-overflow-style: none; /* For Internet Explorer and Edge */ scrollbar-width: none; /* For Firefox */ } .hide-scrollbar::-webkit-scrollbar { display: none; /* For Chrome, Safari, and Opera */ }